-Miniature of Richard II dining with the Dukes of York, Gloucester and IrelandView images from this item (1)
+Illustration of Richard II dining with the Dukes of York, Gloucester, and Ireland, in Jean de Wavrin's Anciennes et nouvelles chroniques d'Angleterre (Royal MS 14 E IV, f.
+265v)View images from this item (4)

 Other commonly used ingredients included cane sugar, almonds, and dried fruits such as dates, figs or raisins.
 The wealthy treasured these goods, which were imported from overseas, and were hugely expensive.
 Indeed, there was a department at the royal court called the 'spicery', which was entirely devoted to spices.
 Spicy sauces were popular, and entire professional careers were dedicated to saucemaking.

-A recipe for pastry castles, from The Forme of CuryView images from this item (1)
+A recipe for pastry castles from the Forme of Cury, a collection of culinary recipes (Add MS 5016)View images from this item (2)

 Rich and poor alike ate a dish called pottage, a thick soup containing meat, vegetables, or bran.
 The more luxurious pottage was called 'mortrew', and a pottage containing cereal was a 'frumenty'.
 Bread was the staple for all classes, although the quality and price varied depending on the type of grain used.
 Some people even used bread as plates: 'trenches' were thick slices of bread, slightly hollowed out, and served bearing food at meal times.

 The text in this article is available under the Creative Commons License.